Change Matplotlib Background Color With Examples

 Prerequisites for changing background color:

-• NumPy- It is a library in Python that is basically used to work with an array.
-It can also work for linear algebra Fourier transform and matrices.
+• NumPy – It is a Python library that is used to work with an array.
+It can also work for linear algebra, Fourier transform, and matrices.

-From the below figure, we can observe that the plot comprises X-axis, Y-axis, plot title, and axes.
-The background color of the plot is white, by default.
-And if we have to change the plot’s background color to make it look more attractive, we have to make axes object axes() after plotting the graph.
+The figure below shows that the plot comprises the X-axis, Y-axis, plot title, and axes.
+The background color of the plot is white by default.
+If we have to change the plot’s background color to make it look more attractive, we have to make axes object axes() after plotting the graph.

 Approach for changing the matplotlib background color